samyak112/Scout/README.md

 ## What is this?

-Scout is an experimental attention model that modifies the standard Transformer attention architecture designed to learn **directional relevance** between sentences.
+Scout is an experimental attention model that slightly modifies the standard Transformer attention architecture to learn **directional relevance** between sentences.

 Instead of measuring symmetric topical similarity ("are these similar?"), it calculates functional value ("does sentence B provide a logical next step after reading sentence A?").